-The world of animation is conceptually a world where anything is possible, limited only by the imagination.
+The world of animation is conceptually a place where anything is possible, limited only by the imagination.
 And yet women who imagine an open door to the animation industry don't always find one…no matter what talent, education and passion they bring to the drawing board.

 This docuseries tells the story of female animation pioneers in both past and present days, looking into the challenges they have faced and the progress they have made while exploring the obstacles that still exist.
 Highlighting the determination and passion that moved women out of the ink & paint department and into the role of animator and beyond, the docuseries seeks to inspire the next generation of animation storytellers, while questioning the inequality between men and women within the creative workforce of animation.

 The docuseries is both an historical and current-day perspective, inviting today’s animation artists to learn from the experience of earlier generations to gain a better understanding of the foundation upon which they can build their future…to see where they’ve come from to appreciate where they stand and where they still have to go…ideally finding those open doors to wherever their imaginations take them.